weng1102/reading_app/curriculum/booksummary_lessonsinchemistry.md

 1. Walter made several deals.
 Supper at Six would be playing on both coasts.
 1. He updated everyone on Phil’s condition.
 They cheered.
 Many people wrote horrible things on his “get well” card.
 Walter was relieved he was not the only one who hated his boss.
 1. He decided to follow Elizabeth Zott’s simple advice to do what was right.
 Things had to change.
 He would start with himself.
+### Worksheet Questions
+1a.
+What does the cheering indicate to you about how the television crew felt about Phil?
+Write or Draw Below.
+1a.
+The show was much more successful than Phil said it was.
+Why do you think he hid this information?
+Write or Draw Below.
 ## Chapter 32: Medium Rare
 1. Madeline was assigned to Mudford’s class again.
 1. Harriet wrote a fake note and took Mad from school.
 Elizabeth didn’t know.